 Central and charming: Beacon Hill

-If you love the central location and high-end character of Back Bay, but you’re looking for a slightly more quaint feel, you’re in luck, because just on the other side of the Boston Public Garden is the charming historic neighborhood of Beacon Hill.
-Home to the Massachusetts State House, and the Museum of African American History, early European settlers erected a beacon here to warn of impending danger, resulting in it becoming known as Beacon Hill.
+If you love the central location and high-end character of Back Bay, but you’re looking for a slightly more quaint feel, you’re in luck.
+Just on the other side of the Boston Public Garden is the charming historic neighborhood of Beacon Hill.
+This is the home to the Massachusetts State House, and the Museum of African American History.
+European settlers erected a beacon here to warn of impending danger, resulting in it becoming known as Beacon Hill.

 XV Beacon

 The XV Beacon is a popular, pet-friendly, five-star hotel adds to its appeal by also donating to local animal shelters.
-And if you’re not only an animal lover, but also an art lover, XV Beacon doubles as an art gallery, featuring, among other works, an ancient Roman mosaic and paintings by prominent early American portraitist, Gilbert Stuart.
+And if you’re not only an animal lover, but also an art lover, XV Beacon doubles as an art gallery.
+It features, among other works, an ancient Roman mosaic and paintings by prominent early American portraitist, Gilbert Stuart.

 Address: 15 Beacon Street, Boston, MA 02108